Route: London Amsterdam Berlin Prague Vienna Budapest Zagreb Dubrovnik Croatia Sailing Split Ljubljana Venice Paris London

 Age: 20 – 35 year olds

-Availability: Because the sailing component of the trip leaves once a week, this trip can only start on a Saturday and runs from May to September.
+Availability: Because the sailing component of the trip leaves once a week, this trip can only start on a Friday and only runs from May to September.
 As we have to check availability of each sailing departure, please await a response to your enquiry before booking any transport or flights.

 Transport: This route is a 29-day trip.
 You’ll spend 23 nights in your accommodation, 1 on a night train and 6 nights on a yacht.
 The rest of your journeys will be carried out by train or bus during the day

 Customisable: Interested in the sailing but the current train journeys don’t work for you?
 Get in touch with us at firstname.lastname@example.org and we’ll be happy to work with you to create a trip around your needs!

 Additional costs: Please note that an additional payment of €120 per person is payable on the day of the yacht departure in the local currency – this covers your fuel and marina fees for the week.